-The first issue is: in which interfaces the access lists should be enforced.
-We could block external spoofing on Fa0/1 incoming traffic or Fa0/0 outgoing traffic.
-We could block internal spoofing in Fa0/0 incoming traffic or Fa0/1 outgoing traffic.
+The first concern is: in which interfaces the access lists should be enforced.
+We could block external spoofing on Fa0/1 incoming traffic, or on Fa0/0 outgoing traffic.
+We could block internal spoofing on Fa0/0 incoming traffic, or on Fa0/1 outgoing traffic.

-The general rule is: if there's no specific advantage in doing otherwise, we should always enforce access lists as close to the traffic source as possible, so usually on incoming traffic.
+The general rule is: if there's no specific advantage in doing otherwise, we should always enforce access lists as close to the traffic source as possible, so usually over incoming traffic.

-Following this principle, in this case, we will block external spoofing on FaO/1 incoming traffic and block internal spoofing in FaO/0 incoming traffic.
+Following this principle, in this case, we will block external spoofing on Fa0/1 incoming traffic and block internal spoofing on Fa0/0 incoming traffic.